If you’ve lived in the College Station area for much time, you’re probably aware that Chef Tai is EVERYWHERE.

-While Chef Tai may still be short of that goal–he admits the thought of going mano-y-mano with national food chains in large cities is not a proposition which makes much business sense to him–he has further expanded his restaurant group in the College Station-Bryan area.
-In addition to Veritas and his Mobile Bistro, Chef Tai owns and operates Paolo’s Italian Cuisine, also on University Drive, and Madden’s Casual Gourmet in Downtown Bryan.
+While Chef Tai may still be short of that goal—he admits the thought of going mano-a-mano with national food chains in large cities is not a proposition which makes much business sense to him—he has further expanded his restaurant group in the College Station area.
+In addition to Veritas and his Mobile Bistro, Chef Tai now owns and operates Paolo’s Italian Cuisine, also on University Drive, and Madden’s Casual Gourmet in downtown Bryan.

 Chef Tai bought controlling interest in Madden’s from owner/founder Peter Madden in 2015.
 The two first met through their shared passion for commercial food-trucks.

-“As soon as I sold Tai my food truck, I started asking my followers on Twitter about a stand-alone taco shop,” Madden said.
+“As soon as I sold Tai my food truck, I started asking my followers on Twitter about a stand-alone taco shop concept I had,” Madden said.

-Since selling controlling interest of Madden’s to Chef Tai, Peter Madden is now focusing his attention on the “stand-alone-taco-shop” concept he calls Mad Taco, which now has locations in both Bryan and College Station.
+Since selling controlling interest of Madden’s to Chef Tai, Peter Madden is now focusing his attention on the “stand-alone taco shop” he calls Mad Taco, which now has locations in both Bryan and College Station.

-Chef Tai's newest food venture is just down the street on Fitch from Mad Taco.
-Urban Table is a two-story restaurant and bar located in the new CityView Southwest retail development at the intersection of Fitch and Barron Road.
+Chef Tai’s newest food venture is just down the street on William D. Fitch Boulevard from Mad Taco’s College Station restaurant.
+Urban Table is set in a two-story building located in the new CityView Southwest retail development at the intersection of Fitch and Barron Road.

-“I wanted to bring something to the tens of thousands of people living on the south side of College Station area,” Tai says.
+“I wanted to bring something to the tens of thousands of people living on the south side of College Station,” Tai says.
 “These families have a certain level of sophistication and they understand what eating nutritious food is about.